apache/streampark-website/community/release/How-to-release-version.md

 ---

 This tutorial describes in detail how to release Apache StreamPark, take the release of version 2.1.0 as an example.
+Note: Version 2.1.0 was released during the incubation phase.
+Starting from 2.1.6, StreamPark has officially graduated from incubation.
+Therefore, when illustrating this example, we have removed the "incubating" label from version 2.1.0 to better demonstrate the release process and make it more applicable to the release guidelines for versions 2.1.6 and beyond.

+It’s worth mentioning that if you encounter any issues in the releasing process, reaching out or asking for help in the dev@streampark.apache.org is a good option.

 ## 1. Environmental requirements